 May is Safe Jobs for Youth Month!
-This annual public awareness campaign highlights the importance of preventing teen injuries on the job.
+An annual public awareness campaign that highlights the importance of preventing young workers from getting injured on the job.

 - Know the laws